Top 8 Software Usability Mistakes Companies Make

 6. Poor Customer Support

 When launching new software, companies often only offer support during regular business hours, which is fine if it’s an internal application, but not if it’s customer-facing.
 It’s common for customers to work at all hours of the day and night, so they need and expect timely support.
 Failing to set appropriate support expectations and provide timely support during the initial launch of a new software product can be crippling to its success.
-Support can come from any one or combination of the popular formats including phone, chat, email, social media, or a ticket system.
+Support can come from anyone or a combination of the popular formats including phone, chat, email, social media, or a ticket system.
 Select the formats that work best for you and publish links to a support page with details including availability and response times for best results.
 For customer-facing software, it’s highly recommended that you provide some form of active weekend support during your launch phase.

 8. A Lack of Documentation